mehulagg/gitlab/doc/user/project/requirements/index.md

 ## Edit a requirement

-> - [Added](https://gitlab.com/gitlab-org/gitlab/-/issues/218607) ability to mark a requirement as Satisfied in [GitLab Ultimate](https://about.gitlab.com/pricing/) 13.5.
+> The ability to mark a requirement as Satisfied [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/218607) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 13.5.

 You can edit a requirement (if you have the necessary privileges) from the requirements list page.